 \subsection{Case Study}

 In Figure \ref{fig:case_study}, we present examples of images generated using Stable Diffusion 2 with DDIM, DPM-Solver++, and OLSS.
 Benefiting from the excellent generation ability of Stable Diffusion 2, we can generate exquisite artistic images.
 With only 5 steps, DDIM may make destructive changes to images.
 For instance, the castle in the first example looks smoggy.
 DPM-Solver++ tends to sharpen the entity at the expense of fuzzing details up.
-Only OLSS can clearly preserve the texture in the generated images (see the fur of the wolf in the second example).
+Only OLSS can clearly preserve the texture in the generated images (see the fur of the wolf in the second example and the flowers in the third example).
+In the fourth example, we observe that sometimes both DPM-Solver++ and OLSS generate images in a different style, where OLSS tends to generate more detail.
 Despite being generated with significantly fewer steps than 1000-step DDIM, the images generated by OLSS still look satisfactory.
-Hence, OLSS greatly improves the quality of generated images with very few steps.
+Hence, OLSS greatly improves the quality of generated images within only a few steps.